Table of Contents

 The League of Women Voters does not support, oppose or evaluate political candidates or parties.
 We do, after careful study, take positions on political issues, which we use for the basis of advocacy, including recommendations on ballot propositions.

-The League of Women Voters of California has recommendations on eleven of the state ballot propositions.
-For recommendations, analysis, and reference flyer, please see the California state website at https://lwvc.org/vote/elections/ballot-recommendations.
+The League of Women Voters of California has recommendations on seven of the state ballot propositions.
+For recommendations, analysis, and reference flyer, please see the California state website at https://lwvc.org/news/our-voting-recommendations-november-ballot-measures.

 The League of Women Voters of the Los-Altos Mountain View Area opposes Measure C in Los Altos.
 Click here to read our letter explaining why and a fact sheet on the Measure.